-- Having experience (and enjoying working with) children, adolescents, families, and/or couples.
+- Experience working with children, adolescents, families, and/or couples.

-- Having experience (and enjoying working with) clients who have eating disorders, chronic medical conditions, sleep disorders, ADD/ADHD, addictions, codependency, OCD, and/or grief and loss issues.
+- Experience working with clients who have chronic medical conditions, sleep disorders, ADD/ADHD, addictions, codependency, OCD, and/or grief and loss issues.

-- Already having clinical specialties (particularly EMDR, Sensorimotor Psychotherapy, Somatic Experiencing, DBT, RO-DBT, Internal Family Systems, and/or Art Therapy).
+- Established therapeutic orientations (particularly EMDR, Sensorimotor Psychotherapy, Somatic Experiencing, DBT, Internal Family Systems, and/or Art Therapy).

-If interested, please send a cover letter and resume/CV to Sarah Alexander at email@example.com that includes the date you could start and the hours you would be available to work weekdays and/or weekends.
+If interested, please send a cover letter and resume/CV to Sarah Alexander at email@example.com that includes the date you would like to start and the hours you would be available to work weekdays, evenings, and/or weekends.